arduino/summer-of-code/how-to-apply.md

 ### How to write a great proposal

 Your proposal must be submitted through the Google Summer of Code website.
-It is a good idea to submit drafts and get feedback from CC mentors before you submit your final proposal.
+It is a good idea to submit drafts and get feedback from mentors before you submit your final proposal.

 Please read and follow the [GSoC student guide on writing proposals](https://google.github.io/gsocguides/student/writing-a-proposal).
 Also:

 * Don't be afraid to give us lots of detail about how you would approach the project.
 * Our application should make us believe that you are capable of completing the project and delivering the functionality to our users.
-If you aren't sure about anything, get in touch with us, we're happy to advise you.
+If you aren't sure about anything, get in touch with us: we're happy to advise you.

 You can use our [base template](proposal-template.md) to draft your application in Markdown format.
 If you don't know what Markdown is, we recommend you familiarize with it anyway ;-)